-Clustering is a fundamental step in the procedure of transforming data to knowledge.
-It aims at discovering groups (clusters) in a set of objects such that similarity among the objects in the same group is higher than that of objects belonging in different clusters.
+Clustering is a fundamental step in the process of transforming data to knowledge.
+It aims at discovering groups (clusters) in a set of objects such that similarity among the objects in the same group is higher than that of objects belonging to different clusters.

-The first references to clustering date as back as the fourth century B.C. by Aristotle and Theophrastos, but it was not until 1939, that one of the first comprehensive foundations of these methods was published [29].
+The first references to clustering date as back as the fourth century B.C. by Aristotle and Theophrastos, but it was not until 1939, that one of the first comprehensive foundations of these methods was published [30].

-The application domain of clustering techniques is very wide including data mining [14], text mining [10, 13], statistical data analysis [2], compression and vector quantization [22], global optimization [6, 28] and web personalization [23].
+The application domain of clustering techniques is very wide including data mining [14], text mining [10, 13], statistical data analysis [2], compression and vector quantization [23], global optimization [6, 29] and web personalization [24].

 Clustering is a hard problem, since even the simplest clustering problems are known to be NP-Hard [1].
-The Euclidean k-center problem [1] in the plane is NP-Hard [19].
-In fact, it is NP-Hard to approximate the two-dimensional k-center problem even under the L{∞} -metric [19].
+The Euclidean k-center problem [1] in the plane is NP-Hard [20].
+In fact, it is NP-Hard to approximate the two-dimensional k-center problem even under the L{∞} -metric [20].

-Clustering algorithms are traditionally categorized into three main categories, Hierarchical, Partitioning [25] and Distance-based.
-Hierarchical clustering algorithms construct hierarchies of clusters in a top-down (divisive) or bottom-up (agglomerative) fashion.
+Clustering algorithms are traditionally categorized into three main categories, Hierarchical, Partitioning [26] and Distance-based.
+Hierarchical clustering algorithms construct hierarchies of clusters in a top-down (agglomerative) or bottom-up (divisive) fashion.
 Hierarchical clustering algorithms have proved to yield high quality results especially for applications involving clustering text collections.
-None the less, their high computational requirements, usually prevents their usage in real life applications, where the number of samples and their dimensionality is typically high (the cost is quadratic to the number of samples).
+None the less, their high computational requirements, usually limits their applicability in real life applications, where the number of samples and their dimensionality is typically high (the cost is quadratic to the number of samples).

-Partitioning clustering algorithms, start from an initial clustering (that can be randomly formed) and create partitionings by iteratively adjusting the clusters based on the distance of the data points from a representative member of the cluster.
-The most commonly used partitioning clustering algorithm is k-means. kmeans initializes k centers and iteratively assigns each data point to the cluster whose centroid minimizes the euclidean distance from the data point. k-means type algorithms can give good clustering results at low cost, since their running time is proportional to kn.
-However, their results depend heavily on their initialization and it converges to arbitrary local optima.
+Partitioning clustering algorithms, start from an initial

+Michael N. Vrahatis Computational Intelligence Laboratory, Department of Mathematics, University of Patras, GR-26110 Patras, Greece. vrahatis@math.upatras.gr clustering (that can be randomly formed) and create partitionings by iteratively adjusting the clusters based on the distance of the data points from a representative member of the cluster.
+The most commonly used partitioning clustering algorithm is k-means.
+This algorithm initializes kcenters and iteratively assigns each data point to the cluster whose centroid minimizes the euclidean distance from the data point.
+Algorithms of this type can give good clustering results at low cost, since their running time is proportional to kn, where n is the number of patterns present in the dataset.
+However, their results rely heavily on their initialization and they can converge to arbitrary local optima.

-Finally, distance based clustering algorithms create a partitioning by considering neighbors of data points.
-DBSCAN [24] is a distance-based clustering algorithm that has proved quite effective for spatial databases.
+Distance based clustering algorithms create a partitioning by considering neighbors of data points.
+DBSCAN [25] is a distance-based clustering algorithm that has proved quite effective for spatial databases.
 Clusters are considered as high density neighborhoods of data points.
-Although the density parameter is very crucial for DBSCAN's success, recently proposed heuristics appear to give high quality results.
-The computational complexity of DB-SCAN comes up to $O(n \log(n))$ under the assumption that the data are organized in a spatial index (R^ -tree).
+Although the density parameter is critical for the successful application of DBSCAN, recently proposed heuristics appear to yield high quality results.
+The computational complexity of DBSCAN comes up to $O(n \log(n))$ under the assumption that the data are organized in a spatial index (R^ -tree).